temporalio/cli/temporalcli/commandsmd/commands.md

 OPTIONS SECTION

 * Start the optional Options section with an H4 `#### Options` header line.
-* To configure option inclusion, add ` set for <options-set-name>` after `#### Options`.
-  For example: `Options set for client:`.
-  End every `set for` line with a trailing colon.
 * Follow the header declaration with a list of options.
 * In the current implementation, you must include at least one option.
-  Although `gen-commands` will complete, the CLI utility will not run.
+  Otherwise, although `gen-commands` will complete, the CLI utility will not run.
-* To incorporate an existing options set, add a single line below options saying:
+* To incorporate an existing options set, add a single line below options like this.
+  End every `Include options set for` line with a period.

   ```
   Includes options set for [<options-set-name>](#options-set-for-<options-set-link-name>).